 We measured what percentage of particles 0.3 microns and above they could capture.
-Although the new coronavirus is 0.12 microns on average, scientists sampled air in hospitals and found that SARS-CoV-2 sometimes travels on aerosols from 0.25-0.50 microns.
+Although COVID-19 is 0.12 microns on average, scientists sampled air in hospitals and found that SARS-CoV-2 sometimes travels on aerosols from 0.25-0.50 microns.

 Surgical Mask Blue vs. White Side Results

 Across four masks, putting the mask in the correct direction improved particle capture by 1.7% on average.
 On one mask model, the improvement was nearly 3%.

 Although these numbers are pretty small, wearing the mask the right way will increase its effectiveness at capturing virus-sized particles.

 Remember: Rough Blue Side Out, Soft White Side In